Running a business with HGV or PCV vehicles

 You can register to run a local bus service: this means using public service vehicles to carry passengers who pay separate fares over short distances.

 The route can be any length, as long as passengers can get off within 15 miles (measured in a straight line) of where they got on.
-To find out about running a local bus service, visit GOV.UK.

 Roadside vehicle checks

 Driver and Vehicle Standards Agency (DVSA) officers can stop commercial drivers to make roadside vehicle checks.
 These checks are designed to keep lorries, buses and coaches that are not roadworthy off the road.
-To find out more about roadside checks, see the guide on GOV.UK.

 DVSA uses the operator compliance risk score (OCRS) to decide which vehicles to inspect.
 The higher the risk score, the more likely it is a vehicle will be inspected.